avocadoboi/Unicode-console/README.md

 # Unicode console

-Small class that makes console input/output with utf-8 easier in c++.
+Small class that makes console input/output with utf-8 easier in c++17.

 ## Usage
 ### Read (UTF-8 string) from console